jimena-calderon/pediatric-laparoscopy-simulator/Needs Assessment/README.md

 # Needs Assessment
+Questionnaire designed to explore the multifaceted aspects of surgeons' professional profiles, practices, and perceptions at INSNSB and CEINEX.
 | No. | Question | Category | Response Type | Condition |
 |-----|----------|----------|---------------|-----------|
 | 1 | Name and surname | General Data | Short text response | No condition |